SJTU-IPADS/krcore-artifacts/docs/exp.md

 ![fig10c](./screenshoots/fig10c.png)

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/one-sided-verbs-sync-write.verbs`,`out/one-sided-krcore-sync-write.rc`,`out/one-sided-krcore-sync-write.dc` directory.

 ---